Python Logo

 Python: Brand overview

 Python is a cross-platform, interpreted programming language with strong dynamic typing, garbage collection, and automatic memory management.
-It belongs to the highest rank digital development, but at the same time, it is intended to facilitate the tasks of computer scientists.
-The system allows you to write logical and clear code for both small and large projects.
+It belongs to the highest rank of digital development, but at the same time, it is intended to facilitate the tasks of computer scientists.
+The system allows you to write logical and clear code for small and large projects.
 Dutch specialist Guido van Rossum created it.
-The product was first launched in 1991, although the author began working on it back in the 1980s, based on the ABC programming language.
-Today it is owned by the Python Software Foundation.
+The product was first launched in 1991, although the author began working on it in the 1980s, based on the ABC programming language.
+Today, it is owned by the Python Software Foundation.

 There are several intermediate versions of this computer language because, after the release of the first version and approval from the users, detailed work on it began.
-It was mainly concerned with improving interaction with the product and improving it, so several options were launched: in 2008, in 2020, and 2021
+It was mainly concerned with improving interaction with the product and improving it, so several options were launched in 2008, 2020, and 2021

 Meaning and History